JadiusCaesar67/Jade-portfolio/README.md

 ## Available Scripts

-In the project directory, you only need to run this in the terminal:
+In the project directory, you only need to run these commands in the terminal:

 ### `npm install`
+### `npm run watch`